PlanB-Network/bitcoin-educational-content/courses/hist201/fr.md

 >
 > *If it somehow acquired any value at all for whatever reason, then anyone wanting to transfer wealth over a long distance could buy some, transmit it, and have the recipient sell it.*
 >
-> *Maybe it could get an initial value circularly as you've suggested, by people foreseeing its potential usefulness for exchange.
-(I would definitely want some)  Maybe collectors, any random reason could spark it."*
+> *Maybe it could get an initial value circularly as you've suggested, by people foreseeing its potential usefulness for exchange. &nbsp;(I would definitely want some) &nbsp;Maybe collectors, any random reason could spark it."*

 https://bitcointalk.org/index.php?topic=583.msg11405#msg11405